Maarij/kinesis-data-streams/README.md

 * Kinesis helps you get move towards making preventive/predictable actions because it is much closer to the datasource.
 Compare this to traditional batch which is delayed by a seconds/minutes/hours/days+ time frame which makes them more reactive and historical.
 This difference makes lets the system provide real-time analytics and makes it event driven.
+* When comparing sqs-sns to kinesis, consider  whether the streams are related to each other, message retention, multiple consumers picking up the same message concurrently, or message ordering.

 # Kinesis Data Streams
 * pub/sub style messaging system for real-time data events
-* Desire to decoule system components to increase reliability, scalability, and general performance
+* Desire to decouple system components to increase reliability, scalability, and general performance
   * This is dependent on a standard data format
 * A stream is an abstraction for grouping messages of similar data structure.
 Streams are composed of scalable units of parallelism called shards.
 This can lead to "hot shards" where 1 shard gets too much load.
 Charges are per shard.